rsanchezgarc/BIPSPI/docs/repo_help.md

 For each complex, 3 results file are generated in ` path/where/predictions/are/stored/results/(seq|struct|mixed)_2`
   ```
-  -prefix.tab.res: predition of Residue-Residue Contacts.
+  -prefix.tab.res.gz: predition of Residue-Residue Contacts.
 Has the following columns
         chainIdL resIdL resNameL chainIdR resIdR resNameR categ prediction
         categ colum is ignored.
         predictions go from 0 to 1, 1 contact, 0 no contact.

-  -prefix.tab.res.lig: predition of ligand binding site.
+  -prefix.tab.res.lig.gz: predition of ligand binding site.
 Has the following columns
         chainId resId categ prediction
         categ colum is ignored.
         predictions go from 0 to +infinite, 0 no binding site

-  -prefix.tab.res.rec: predition of receptor binding site.
+  -prefix.tab.res.rec.gz: predition of receptor binding site.
 Has the following columns
         chainId resId categ prediction
         categ colum is ignored.
         predictions go from 0 to +infinite, 0 no binding site